alykes/azure.waf/section-2/2-appGW_WAF.md

 Three bot categories are supported:

+- **Bad**

+Bad bots are bots with:
-- Bad
+    - malicious IP addresses

-Bad bots are bots with malicious IP addresses and bots that have falsified their identities.
-Bad bots include malicious IP addresses that are sourced from the Microsoft Threat Intelligence feed’s high confidence IP Indicators of Compromise and IP reputation feeds.
-Bad bots also include bots that identify themselves as good bots but their IP addresses don’t belong to legitimate bot publishers.
+    - bots that have falsified their identities.

+Bad bots include malicious IP addresses that are sourced from the **Microsoft Threat Intelligence** feed’s **high confidence** IP Indicators of Compromise and IP reputation feeds.
+Bad bots also include bots that identify themselves as good bots but their _IP addresses don’t belong to legitimate bot publishers_.

-- Good
+- **Good**

 Good Bots are trusted user agents.
 Good bot rules are categorized into multiple categories to provide granular control over WAF policy configuration.
 These categories include:
     - verified search engine bots (such as Googlebot and Bingbot)